eisopux/checker-framework-vscode/README.md

 2. Clone the project in the new directory `git clone https://github.com/eisopux/checker-framework-vscode.git`.
 3. Change into the cloned directory `cd checker-framework-vscode`.
 4. Install dependencies using `npm install`, as superuser.
 (Use `Open command prompt (CMD) (admin)` on Windows.)
 See the [npm Docs](https://docs.npmjs.com/cli/v8/commands/npm-install).
 5. Run `vsce package` to generate a `.vsix` file.
 6. Run `code --install-extension checker-framework-language-server-0.2.0.vsix`; replace the `-0.2.0` with the current version number.
+7. Under `View -> Extensions` in VS Code check that the 'checker-framework-language-server' is installed.

 ### Using a local downloader

 1. Change back into your project working directory.